AlbertHernandez/typescript-library-template/README.md

    - 📝 Update the changelog
    - 📦 Create a release
    - ☁️ Publish the new version to NPM
-9. 💃 Clients can use the library with ESModules or CommonJS, as they prefer.
+9. 🐦‍🔥 Use of ESModules instead of CommonJS, which is the standard in JavaScript, while allowing clients to use the library regardless of whether they use ESModules or CommonJS.

 ## 🤩 Other templates